 Fish counter projects, like the one at Killygordon, are the second audit point.
 Another three strategic counting facilities are located on the River Faughan at Campsie Barrage, the River Roe at Ardnargle and the River Mourne at Sion Mills.
 Loughs Agency operates Aquantic Logie 2100 C resistivity fish counters on all these sites.

 Atlantic salmon spawn in the Foyle and Carlingford areas from November to January.
 When water levels are low, our Fishery Officers walk along the rivers to identify spawning nests, or redds.
 The third audit point records the number and locations of the redds.

 Atlantic salmon eggs hatch from March onwards.
 Initially, the fry feed off their yolk sac but then swim into feeding territories in the spawning and nursery areas.
 Every year between July and September, Loughs Agency conducts semi-quantitative, 5-minute electrofishing surveys to monitor fry numbers and distribution.
 This marks the fourth audit point.

 We carry out surveys of spawning, holding and nursery habitats.
 Details of anything that could harm the Atlantic salmon’s survival chances are recorded.
-Appropriate improvement projects are developed.
+Appropriate improvement projects are developed to mitigate negative impacts.

 The final audit point estimates the annual out-migration of Atlantic salmon smolts from the River Faughan and collects information from migrating salmon, sea trout and other species.